-Below you'll find brief bios for our regular panel members and friends of the podcast, with links to further reading.
+Below you'll find brief biographies for our regular panel members, with links to further reading.
 If the panel member's on Twitter, you'll find their handle beneath their photo.

-Professor David Runciman became Head of the University of Cambridge's Department of Politics and International Studies (POLIS) in October 2014.
+Professor David Runciman was Head of the University of Cambridge's Department of Politics and International Studies (POLIS) from October 2014 to October 2018.
 He gave his Inaugural Lecture on "Political Theory and Real Politics in the Age of the Internet" on Tuesday 24th February 2015, which can be viewed online here.
 His research interests are in twentieth century political thought, particularly ideas of democracy and crisis, and the role of technology in contemporary politics.
-He currently co-directs the Conspiracy and Democracy project: a five-year Leverhulme-funded research program based in CRASSH.
+David's new book is How Democracy Ends, published by Profile.
 His recent Darwin lecture on Trump as conspiracy theorist can be seen here.
 David also writes regularly about politics for the London Review of Books.

-Christopher Brooke is University Lecturer in Political Theory in the Department of Politics and International Studies at the University of Cambridge, and a Fellow of Homerton College, where he is Director of Studies in Politics, having earlier worked at the Universities of Oxford and Bristol, and studied at Oxford and Harvard.
-He is the author of Philosophic Pride: Stoicism and Political Thought from Lipsius to Rousseau (2012), and his new edition of Thomas Hobbes’s Leviathan will be published by Penguin in the summer of 2017.
+Christopher Brooke is University Senior Lecturer in Political Theory in the Department of Politics and International Studies at the University of Cambridge, and a Fellow of Homerton College, where he is Director of Studies in Politics, having earlier worked at the Universities of Oxford and Bristol, and studied at Oxford and Harvard.
+He is the author of Philosophic Pride: Stoicism and Political Thought from Lipsius to Rousseau (2012), and his new edition of Thomas Hobbes’s Leviathan was published by Penguin in 2017.

-Chris is a lecturer in politics at the University of Cambridge and a fellow of Queens’ College, Cambridge.
+Chris Bickerton is a Reader in Modern European politics at the University of Cambridge and a fellow of Queens’ College, Cambridge.
 Educated at the universities of Oxford and Geneva, he taught previously at the University of Amsterdam and Sciences Po, Paris.
 He has written widely on European politics and is the author of the best-selling book, The European Union: A Citizen’s Guide (Penguin).
-He has written for the Financial Times, Foreign Affairs, New York Times, The Guardian, Prospect, The Big Issue and the Monde Diplomatique.
-He is currently writing a book on populism, technocracy and the crisis of party democracy.
+He has written for the Financial Times, Foreign Affairs, New York Times, The Guardian, Prospect, New Statesman, The Big Issue and the Monde Diplomatique, and is currently writing a book on populism, technocracy and the crisis of party democracy.